SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 The answer is because Unity does NOT by default include the Unlit shader in Unity builds (but of course, why would Unity include shaders you have requested to use?).
 Fixing it is VERY simply thankfully, just tell Unity to include it in your Unity Project settings:

 1. Open The Project settings using ***"Menu -> Edit -> Project Settings"***
-2. Select the **Graphics** option in the left hand window
+2. Select the **Graphics** option in the left-hand window
-3. Scroll down to the bottom of the right hand window to find the **Always Included Shaders** section
+3. Scroll down to the bottom of the right-hand window to find the **Always Included Shaders** section
 4. Increase the **Size** value by One
 5. Click on the circle icon next to the new **Element** (Element 10 in the screenshot below) and select the "Unlit/Texture" shader
 6. Done.